Abdulmuiz44/Tradia/REFACTOR_SUMMARY.md

   - Elite: $390/year (was $390/year - no change)
 - **Removed**: All "Save 20%" text and savings calculations
 - **Removed Function**: `getAnnualSavings()` function completely removed
-- **Feature Addition**: Added "Tradia Predict with xAI Grok" to Plus and Elite feature lists
+- **Feature Addition**: Added "Tradia Predict with Mistral AI" to Plus and Elite feature lists

 ### 7. UI/UX Enhancements
 - **Upgrade Prompt**: New full-screen upgrade prompt for Free and Pro users